 Provide a scaffold for project plans

-A common mistake teams make when proposing or planning for a project is jumping straight into a full-fledged project plan before building a roadmap.
-Rather than jumping straight into detailed calculations and estimations, a roadmap helps teams build a general scaffold to first justify the project proposal before expending any additional time and resources on it.
+Rather than jumping straight into detailed calculations and estimations, a roadmap helps teams build a general scaffold.
+This scaffold can be used to justify the project proposal before spending any additional time and resources on it.
 If your roadmap does not look viable, the project plan is most likely not viable.
-Roadmapping can save your team valuable time and resources that can be wasted in unnecessary planning.
+Roadmapping can save your team valuable time and resources that otherwise would be wasted in unnecessary planning.

 Keep projects, products and portfolios on track by preventing scope creep